Environmental emergency legislation

 - Environmental Management Act S.B.C.
 2003, c.
 53

 The Environmental Management Act (EMA) was brought into force on July 8, 2004.
 EMA replaces the Waste Management Act and the Environment Management Act and brings provisions from both of those acts into one statute.
 It is administered by the B.C.
-Ministry of Environment & Climate Change Strategy and may be applied to a major oil spill, industrial accident, or environmental emergency.
+Ministry of Environment and Climate Change Strategy and may be applied to a major oil spill, industrial accident, or environmental emergency.
 The EMA sets out requirements for disposal of oil and hazardous materials, spill prevention and reporting, and pollution abatement.
 Authority for provincial spill cost recovery is additionally provided by the EMA.